alexwang-data/Luxury-Housing-and-the-Geography-of-Inequality-in-New-York-City/README.md

 ## 🕵️ Overview
 **Reseach Question:**
-How does the luxury housing market relate to the spatial distribution of housing inequality in New York City?
+Is the luxury housing market concentrated in socioeconomically vulnerable neighborhoods in New York City?

 **Null Hypothesis (H0):**
-The luxury housing market is not associated with the spatial distribution of housing inequality.
+The luxury housing market is not associated with neighborhood socioeconomic vulnerability.

 **Alternative Hypothesis (Ha):**
-The luxury housing market is associated with the spatial distribution of housing inequality in socioeconomically vulnerable neighborhoods.
+The luxury housing market is more concentrated in socioeconomically vulnerable neighborhoods.

 ## 📁 Data